-Polyps – noncancerous growths from endometrium-like tissues lining the uterus.
+- Polyps – These are noncancerous growths from endometrial-like tissues lining the uterus.
 They attach to the endometrial surface or uterine wall, leading to heavy or irregular bleeding.
-Polyps growing on the cervical canal or cervix results in bleeding post sex.
+Polyps growing in the cervical canal or on the cervix can cause bleeding after sex.

-Endometrial atrophy – low estrogen levels thins the endometrium after menopause, a condition known as endometrial atrophy.
+- Endometrial atrophy – This is caused by low estrogen levels, which can cause endometrial thinning after menopause.
 Further thinning of the lining may result in abnormal bleeding.

-Endometrial hyperplasia –unlike endometrial atrophy, hyperplasia results from high levels of estrogen and low levels of progesterone.
-The uterus lining thickens, leading to heavy or irregular bleeding.
-In atypical hyperplasia, the cells lining the uterus become abnormal, hence the risk of cancer.
+- Endometrial hyperplasia –Unlike endometrial atrophy, hyperplasia results from high levels of estrogen and low levels of progesterone.
+The uterine lining thickens, leading to heavy or irregular bleeding.
+In atypical hyperplasia, the cells lining the uterus become abnormal.
+Thus, your risk of uterine cancer increases.
 However, early diagnosis and treatment prevents the cells from becoming cancerous.
-Bleeding can signify endometrial cancer post menopause.
+Bleeding can signify endometrial cancer post-menopause.

 Treatment: How to Stop Perimenopausal Bleeding

-Medication – Medication is ideal for treating endometrial atrophy.
+- Medication – Medication is often an ideal option for treating endometrial atrophy.

-Hysteroscopy or D&C can be used for removal of thickened endometrium lining in endometrial hyperplasia.
+- Hysteroscopy or D&C can be used for the removal of the thickened endometrial lining in endometrial hyperplasia.

 How to Stop Perimenopausal Bleeding Naturally